Molaison/nano-context/README.md

 pi --no-extensions -e ./index.ts --no-session --no-tools -p "Reply ok"
 ```

-To see every used segment, run pi with tools enabled, ask it to read a file, then ask a second question in the same session.
-You should see prompt, assistant, tools, system, and free.
-The `think` segment appears only when the selected model/provider stores thinking blocks in the session.
+To exercise the bar, run pi with tools enabled, ask it to read a file, then ask a second question in the same session.
+You should see `sys`, `pr`, `assistant`, `tools`, and `free`. `think` only appears when the selected model/provider stores thinking blocks in the session.

 ## Stack